-Balancing crucial aspects of a complex project management – scope, time, money, people – is one of the most strenuous tasks for any project manager.
-Any complication or obstacle results in a sub-optimal performance and lowers productivity & returns for the organization.
+Balancing crucial aspects of complex project management – scope, time, money, people – is one of the most strenuous tasks for any project manager.
+Any complication or obstacle results in sub-optimal performance and lowers productivity & returns for the organization.

-Undefined goals and shifts in scope – When objectives and targets are not clearly defined, the entire project and team working with it suffers.
+Undefined goals and shifts in scope – When objectives and targets are not clearly defined, the entire project and team working with it suffer.
 It is essential to ask the right questions at the right time to establish and communicate clear goals right from the onset of the project.
 Also, when the project’s scope extends beyond its original objectives, it takes a toll on the stipulated budget and deadlines of all stakeholders.
 It becomes necessary to evaluate each request and understand the consequences of implementing it.

 Inadequate team for the project – A specialized project may require a special skill set for some of the team members.
 Employee performance evaluation can help a project leader understand the competencies of the team members and their ability to pull off the tasks and recommend additional training, hiring, or outsources of additional staff if needed.

 Geographically dispersed project teams – In many cases, the entire project of an organization is worked on from different offices; either from the or from different countries.
 In today’s global economy, information needs to be communicated as promptly as possible making a centralized approach imperative.
 Efficient communication at the right time with everyone involved in the project is crucial for its successful completion.